hashicorp/terraform-website/content/source/docs/enterprise-beta/upgrade/index.html.md

 }
 ```

-Reinitialize terraform with the new configuration.
+Reinitialize Terraform with the new configuration.

 ```bash
 terraform init